Dead Sea Camping

 Opening hours, entrance fee and more info in this link.

 "Ein" in hebrew means spring.
-In the desert, springs create beautiful oasis that attract animals, birds, insects, and hikers.
+In the desert, springs create beautiful oases that attract animals, birds, insects and, of course, hikers.
 Most of the hotels in the Dead Sea are located in one area near the Ein Bokek spring.
-The shopping area there has restaurants, fast food, minimarkets, Dead Sea products and more.
+The shopping area there has restaurants, fast food minimarkets, and the brand new Dead Sea Mall where you can find designer stores, cafes, and of course Dead Sea products and souvineers.

 There is a well-serviced beach (including a men & women seperated beach).
 A beautiful promenade stretches from the northern entrance to the south.

-Wood: Can be found near the hotel's back entrances.
+Wood: Can be found near the hotel's operating areas.

 Hiking: A short hike, marked in black will take you to the oasis of Ein Bokek.
 Starting point: under the big bridge of of the Bokek Stream.